LeegenSteven/NetworkAgent-dev/environment/Readme.md

 TBD - create projects and service accounts etc.

+* GKE needs a service account with compute admin + artifact registry read
+* Tools needs a service account with GKE Admin
+* Operator needs a service account with GKE Admin

 ## GKE Automation Platform

 First, create a __mgmt__ VPC to attach GKE and the edge appliances to.